Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: 2-step overlaps

 As shown in Fig.~\ref{fig:sw-ising-mean}, the average two-step overlap remains nearly constant (note the narrow range of the overlap scale) across the entire energy range, indicating that it does not carry direct thermodynamic information in this update scheme.

 The relevant information is encoded in the fluctuations.
-The overlap variance $\mathrm{Var}(U_2)$ is finite in the ordered phase and rapidly suppresses near the critical temperature (Fig.~\ref{fig:sw-ising-var-scale}, top), while its behavior becomes increasingly sharper with increasing lattice size (Fig.~\ref{fig:sw-ising-var-scale}, bottom).
+The overlap variance $\mathrm{Var}(U_2)$ is finite in the ordered phase and is rapidly suppressed near the critical temperature (Fig.~\ref{fig:sw-ising-var-scale}, top), while its behavior becomes increasingly sharper with increasing lattice size (Fig.~\ref{fig:sw-ising-var-scale}, bottom).

 To quantify how $\mathrm{Var}(U_2)$ vanishes at the critical point, we repeat the same analysis as for the Wolff case, assuming a power form

 Extrapolating the effective exponent to the thermodynamic limit yields